Perfecting Performance 101

 Here are seven strategies to help you polish public speaking performances:

 1. Use Actual and virtual rehearsal.
 You might begin by reading your script aloud so you gain an idea of how the audience will ‘hear’ it.
 Make it conversational, easy to follow and be understood.
 Define unfamiliar or scientific words.
 When you have made tweaks as necessary, “perform” it in front of a couple of family members or best friends.
 Ask them what worked and what didn’t.
 Once you have a final draft, use virtual rehearsal.
 In your mind’s eye, picture yourself being introduced, walking to the podium, adjusting the microphone (if needed), smiling, recalling what you want to say, and speaking—having a conversation with your audience.
-Studies have shown that virtual rehearsal can be as helpful as actual rehearsal—unless, of course, you are in the estimated 3-5% of the population that cannot “visualize in their mind’s eye.”
+Studies have shown that virtual rehearsal can be as helpful as actual rehearsal—unless, of course, you are in the estimated 3-5% of the population that cannot “mentally picture something in their mind’s eye.”
 You can place your script on 5 x 8 index cards in sequence, or memorize it, show bullet-point slides, or use a teleprompter.
 Select what you are most comfortable with and practice until you can deliver the content smoothly and conversationally.
 Speaking in a hurried monotone is a non-starter.

 2. Hone your credibility.
 Although imitation may be the highest form of flattery, authenticity promotes credibility.
 Unless your performance requires you to mimic what someone else has done, as in a movie or stage play—and then hopefully you have had acting lessons—be “the real “you.”
 Copying body language and gestures that are foreign to you tend to look contrived and phony.
 No two brains on planet earth are identical, and each has a special giftedness.
 Figure out what yours is.
 Be clear about what you know and what you yet need to learn.
 It has been said that a little knowledge is dangerous.
 The Dunning–Kruger effect suggests that poor performers often show little insight into performance shortcomings, presumably because they suffer from a double whammy.
 Knowledge deficits prevent them from producing correct responses and from recognizing that the responses they produce are inferior to those of others with far more education and experience.
 If questions are permitted, pretending you know the answer to every question asked—unless you truly do—is a major faux pas.